CBothwell/katacoda-scenarios/kubernetes-wordpress-lab/step2.md

 The last important bit for these two volume claim is the `matchLabel` selector.
 As you may recall we added another label in the `metadata` of our `PersistantVolumes` we can use this label to select which claim goes where.
 Otherwise, Kubernetes will auto assign these out based on the other values in the `spec` with what matches the availiable `PersistantVolumes`.

+Matching against labels for different objects is a recurring pattern in Kubernetes.
+You may reacall we also used this concept to lay some ground work for the wordpress service in the previous step.

 The config changes should look like:

 <pre class="file" data-filename="wordpress-config.yml" data-target="append">